German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

 Deleting Key-Value pairs
 ------------------------

-To finish, we will show how to delete annotations.
+Lastly, we will show how to delete annotations.
 It seems that we were \
 a bit too fast making the last set of annotations, and some Key-Value \
 pairs aren't right.